gomobile/sample-audio-player/README.md

 from the appropriate template and copy your files from this project into that new project.

+The `icon.png` and `screenshot.png` files are not required by your project.
+They are included for use by the Intel XDK template/demo panel and have no use within a real app.
+You can safely delete them from your project directory.

 The `cordova.js` script is needed to provide your app with access to Cordova APIs.
 To add Cordova APIs to your application you must add the corresponding Cordova plugins.
 See the *Plugins* section on the **Projects** tab.